 Pop round to meet your neighbours and introduce yourself - it can be lonely in a new place, and you never know when you’ll need them to keep an eye on your property whilst you’re away!

 Check that you have buildings and/or contents insurance in place for your new home.
 If your pets are microchipped, make sure you update their details via your local vet.
 For extra peace of mind, consider changing your locks so that you can be sure that you are the only person with keys to your property.

 Finally, retrieve anything you’ve saved in storage once you know where it’s all going to fit.
-If it’s been with us, it will be clean and dry whenever you’re ready to take it into your new home.

 Make moving easy with Safestore

 Check out our infographics on hints and tips in the run up to the big move